b3nj4m/brobbot-slack-instance/README.md

 ./index.sh [args]
 ```

 You will probably want to install an adapter.
-E.g. with for Slack:
+E.g. for Slack:

 ```bash
 npm install --save brobbot-slack